jack-driscoll/jack-driscoll.github.io/about.md

 ### I'm a furry

 Here I am in my 'storebought' 'non-fursuit' with a (really cute) MTU fursuiter.
 I am mostly a Deer named Dex.
+If you are this guy or know who it is, lmk, we're alumni and I love his suit, plus he's probably an awesome nerd because most MTU peeps are.
+They always told me everyone comes out of there either gay or an alcoholic.
+Or in my case, both!
+(I don't currently drink, but trust me, 9/10 I can drink you under the table)

 ![me and MTU fursuiter](/images/furry.jpg)